WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 11. Can browsers read a JSX file ?

 - Browsers cannot read JSX file directly.
 They must be transpiled , or converted, to JavaScript before they can be interpreted by the browser.

+## 12. Explain how Virtual DOM works.

+- Virtual DOM is a lightweight, in-memory representation of the actual DOM.
+  It is used to improve the performance of updates and changes to the actual DOM by reducing the number of expensive DOM manipulations.

+- When a component's state or prop change, React will create a new Virtual DOM tree, compare it to the previous tree, and then apply only the minimal set of changes necessary to the actual DOM.
+This improves the performance of the application and reduces the number of un-necessary re-renders.